frappe/erpnext_documentation/user/manual/en/human-resources/leave-application.md

 * Application period must be in the latest Allocation period.
 * Employee can't apply for leave on the dates which are added in the "Leave Block List".

-To understand how ERPNext allows you configure leaves for employees, check [Leaves - Setup](/docs/user/manual/en/human-resources/leave.html)
+To understand how ERPNext allows you configure leaves for employees, check [Leaves](/docs/user/manual/en/human-resources/leave-management-intro/)

 <div class="embed-container">
     <iframe src="https://www.youtube.com/embed/fc0p_AXebc8?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen>